The six Grothendieck operations on o-minimal sheaves

 In the semi-algebraic case nearly all of our results are completely new.
 Indeed, in \cite[Section 8]{D3}, Delfs constructs the semi-algebraic proper direct image functor and only proves two basic results about this functor (base change and commutativity with small inductive limits) and then conjectures in \cite[Remark 8.11 ii)]{D3} that: ``It seems that the results of this section suffice to prove a semi-algebraic analogue of Verdier duality (by the same proof as in the theory of locally compact spaces c.f \cite{ver}).''

-In the globally sub-analytic case we introduce a new globally sub-analytic proper direct image functor which, unlike Kashiwara and Schapira (\cite{ks2}) and Prelli's (\cite{lucap}) sub-analytic proper direct image functor, generalizes to arbitrary o-minimal structures including: (i) arbitrary real closed fields; (ii) the non-standard models of sub-analytic geometry (\cite{dmm}); (iii) the non-standard o-minimal structure which does not came from a standard one as in \cite{LpRob06,HrPet07}.
+In the globally sub-analytic case we introduce a new globally sub-analytic proper direct image functor which, unlike Kashiwara and Schapira (\cite{ks2}) sub-analytic proper direct image functor, generalizes to arbitrary o-minimal structures including: (i) arbitrary real closed fields; (ii) the non-standard models of sub-analytic geometry (\cite{dmm}); (iii) the non-standard o-minimal structure which does not came from a standard one as in \cite{LpRob06,HrPet07}.
 See Remark \ref{nrmk comp ks1} for further details on this.
 Moreover, unlike \cite{ks2, lucap}, our definition is compatible with the restriction to open subsets (see Remark \ref{nrmk comp ks2}).\\

-The Grothendieck formalism developed here allows us to obtain o-minimal versions of: (i) derived projection formula; (ii) universal coefficient formula; (iii) derived base change formula; (iv) K\"unneth formula; (v) local and the global Verdier duality.
+The Grothendieck formalism developed here allows us to obtain o-minimal versions of: (i) derived projection formula; (ii) derived base change formula; (iii) universal coefficient formula; (iv) K\"unneth formula; (v) local and the global Verdier duality.
 It also sets up the framework for: (a) defining new o-minimal homology theories $H_*(X,{\mathbb Q}):=H^*(a_{X\dex }\circ a_X^{\dex}{\mathbb Q})$ extending o-minimal singular homology or the o-minimal Borel-Moore homology $H_*^{{\rm BM}}(X,{\mathbb Q}):=H^*(a_{X* }\circ a_X^{\dex}{\mathbb Q})$; (b) the full development of o-minimal geometry including the theory of characteristic classes, Hirzebruch-Riemann-Roch formula and Atiyah-Singer theorem in the non-standard o-minimal context.

+The results of the paper were recently used: (i) To settle Pillay's conjecture for definably compact definable groups (\cite{p2} and \cite{hpp1}) in arbitrary o-minimal structures.
+See \cite{oh5p}.
+This conjecture is an o-minimal analogue of Hilbert's fifth problem and it says roughly that a definably compact group has an infinitesimal normal subgroup such that the quotient equipped with a certain logic topology is a compact real Lie group of the same dimension.
+The solution to the conjecture is known to imply much information on the topology of definable groups as well as the structure of the definable subsets and, for example, explains how to obtain a compact real Lie group from an abelian variety over an arbitrary algebraically closed field of characteristic zero taking a quotient by a certain infinitesimal subgroup. (ii) In relation to the integral Hodge conjecture for real varieties by Benoist and Wittenberg (\cite{BWi1}, \cite{BWi2}).